Loading...

 C-reactive protein (CRP) — are you on fire?

-Inflammation is finally being recognized in conventional medical circles as a prime contributor to serious health concerns in women, e.g., heart disease, osteoporosis, diabetes, cancer, and Alzheimer’s disease — to name just a few.
-A simple test called C-reactive protein (CRP) can help determine whether inflammation is present in your body — including the vessels around your heart.
+Inflammation is finally being recognized in conventional medical circles as a prime contributor to serious health concerns in women.
+These include heart disease, osteoporosis, diabetes, cancer and Alzheimer’s disease — to name just a few.
+A simple test called C-reactive protein (CRP) can help determine whether inflammation is present in your body.
+Including if it is present in the vessels around your heart.

 A C-reactive protein CRP test panel

-CRP is mainly released by the liver into the bloodstream in the presence of inflammation, including when there is an infection..
+The liver mainly releases CRP into the bloodstream in the presence of inflammation.
+This includes when there is an infection.
 Generally speaking, inflammation is a sign that your body’s immune system is reacting to injured or infected tissue.
 Although your immune system is only doing its job, too much inflammation, or an ongoing inflammatory response, can lead to problems.

 When most of us think of inflammation, we imagine pain, swelling and redness.
 But we now know that chronic, low level inflammation can be present without these symptoms, while it’s still, insidiously, contributing to disease.
-This low-grade inflammation is particularly influenced by our nutrition, stress level, and environmental toxicity.
+Our nutrition, stress level and environmental toxicity particularly influence this low-grade inflammation.
 Over time it can cause problems, such as heart disease, the conditions mentioned above.

-Although there is no definitive agreement on when to order CRP testing or who should have it, most practitioners in conventional medicine use this test to monitor acute infection or distinctly inflammatory disorders like arthritis or inflammatory bowel disease.
+There is no definitive agreement on when to order CRP testing or who should have it.
+Most practitioners in conventional medicine use this test to monitor acute infection or distinctly inflammatory disorders such as arthritis or inflammatory bowel disease.
 However, doctors are becoming increasingly aware of CRP’s value in assessing cardiovascular risk.

 CRP and cardiovascular risk